XamMushki/Word-Generator/README.md

 Generate words from random/shuffled letters.

 It uses multiple word files, which are combined into one file (words.bin).
+It also uses in-built binary search using bisect module.

 Requirements: Python